Generic Name: cephalexin (sef a LEX in)

 Brand Name: Daxbia, Keflex

-Do not use this medicine if you are allergic to cephalexin or to other cephalosporin antibiotics, such as:
+You should not use this medicine if you are allergic to Daxbia or to other cephalosporin antibiotics, such as:

 The liquid form of cephalexin may contain sugar.
 This may affect you if you have diabetes.

-Do not use cephalexin to treat any condition that has not been checked by your doctor.
+Do not use Daxbia to treat any condition that has not been checked by your doctor.

-Do not share cephalexin with another person, even if they have the same symptoms you have.
+Do not share Daxbia with another person, even if they have the same symptoms you have.

-This medication can cause you to have unusual results with certain medical tests.
-Tell any doctor who treats you that you are using cephalexin.
+This medicine can affect the results of certain medical tests.
+Tell any doctor who treats you that you are using Daxbia.

 Store the tablets and capsules at room temperature away from moisture, heat, and light.